MustaphaU/karaamAI/README.md

 Once ready, log in with the credentials provided in `credentials.txt` and click `submit`

+EDIT 04/03/2024: The API token in `credentials.txt` has been revoked by Atlassian for security reasons.
+Nonetheless, you should be able to login with your own credentials.

 Check out the demo video to see how you might interact with the app.: https://youtu.be/opTpWnb6Ju8

 # Here is a high level architecture